 (As I wrote this, I was amazed at how many women I thought of.)

-Given the way women feel, it is easy to assume that the typical male-dominated workplace rejects women or has a bias against women.
+Given the way women feel, it is easy for women to conclude that the typical male-dominated workplace rejects women or has a bias against them.
 But it doesn’t.
-It just feels that way to women because our inherent female needs to work within and contribute to a group aren’t being met.
+It just feels that way to women because our inherent female need to work within a group and contribute to a team aren’t being met.

 When we entered the male-dominated workplace we had expectations – we expected everyone to be working together to get things done.
 But no one worked with us.
-We worked by ourselves, causing us to feel ostracized and rejected by our male colleagues.
+This made us feel ostracized and rejected by our male colleagues.

-We weren’t experiencing rejection, we were experiencing Autonomy.
-When we sit at our desk in the isolation of our cubicle and quietly work, we meet the expectations of the male-dominated workplace.
-To our male colleagues, we fit right in!
+In reality what women experience isn’t rejection, it is Autonomy.
+It seems ironic to women but when we sit at our desk in the isolation of our cubicle and quietly work all by ourselves, we meet the expectations of the male-dominated workplace.
+To our male colleagues we are working autonomously and therefore, we fit right in!

 - Management credits an individual for accomplishments and successes.
 Team recognition is secondary, an afterthought or forgotten altogether.
 “Team” and “teamwork” sound forced and like business jargon.

 - Mistakes, failures or unrealized goals are blamed on an individual, usually someone low in the hierarchy.
 People are afraid of being blamed.

 - People hide their mistakes, unfinished work and lack of knowledge on how to do their job.